 1. Overview

-2. User Role and Privilege
+2. User, Role and Privilege

-First, let's start with our entities.
+Let’s start with our entities.
 We have three main entities:

-• the Privilege – represents a low-level, granular privilege/authority in the system
+- The Privilege represents a low-level, granular privilege/authority in the system.

 Here’s the user: